 On December 13, 2022, pursuant to Mr. McNulty's appointment as Interim Chief Financial Officer and Treasurer, the Company entered into an employment agreement with Mr. McNulty (the "JAM Employment Agreement").
-The JAM Employment Agreement is not for a definite time period, but rather, will continue until terminated in accordance with its terms.
+The JAM Employment Agreement is not for a definite time period, but rather, will continue until it is terminated in accordance with its terms.
 Pursuant to the JAM Employment Agreement, Mr. McNulty will earn \$200,000 per year.
-Mr. McNulty shall also be entitled to a sign-on bonus for his services related to the change of control of the Company.
-In addition, Mr. McNulty shall be eligible to receive a discretionary annual bonus based on his achievement of performance objectives as mutually agreed between Mr. McNulty and the Board.
+Mr. McNulty is entitled to a sign-on bonus for his services related to the change of control of the Company.
+In addition, Mr. McNulty is eligible to receive a discretionary annual bonus based on his achievement of performance objectives as mutually agreed between Mr. McNulty and the Board.
 The JAM Employment Agreement further provides that Mr. McNulty is entitled to receive a long-term incentive bonus and participate in any employee benefit plans that the Company has adopted or may adopt.
-Mr. McNulty did not receive any equity compensation in connection with his appointment as Interim CFO of the Company.
+Mr. McNulty received a grant of stock options in 2024, exercisable for 100,000 shares of common stock.